-The College will endeavour to facilitate the entry into higher education of a broad spectrum of participants who, by virtue of either their possession of a recognised qualification as specified by the entry requirements provided by the college for each course (or other record of achievement), or their maturity and experience are deemed likely to fulfil their specific learning objectives.
-Where students are not deemed ready to access higher education, the College will seek to provide (through our Careers, Information, Advice and Guidance team) courses which will support students in achieving readiness for higher education.
+The College will endeavour to facilitate the entry of a broad spectrum of participants into higher education, who, by virtue of either their possession of a recognised qualification, as specified by the entry requirements provided by the college for each course (or other record of achievement), or their maturity and experience are deemed likely to fulfil their specific learning objectives.
+Where students are not deemed ready to access higher education, the College will seek to provide (through our Careers, Education, Information, Advice and Guidance team) courses which will support students in achieving readiness for higher education.

-The College will ensure that procedures in place for the recruitment and admission of students are readily accessible, fair, clear and implemented consistently.
+The College will ensure that procedures in place for the recruitment and admission of students are readily accessible, fair, clear and implemented consistently, including processes for the recognition of prior learning.
+Similar and proportionate arrangements are in place for modules and other units of study.